KatieLePug/Philosophy/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+I am a PhD student of philosophy at Princeton University.
+My primary research interests include philosophy of mind and metaphysics with a focus on consciousness and the self.
+My work is emprically informed and draws on philosophical contributions from analytic philosophy, phenomenology, and Indian philosophy.
+I have many side research interests including artificial intelligence, feminist philosophy, social metaphysics, collective action, metaethics, and the philosophy of love.